gopi-suvanam/scribbler-website/_posts/2024-09-12-Promise-all-and-Promise-race-in-JavaScript.md

 ## What is a Promise?

 A `Promise` is an object representing the eventual completion or failure of an asynchronous operation.
+Here is a detailed article on Promises - [Mastering Promises and Async Programming in JavaScript](https://scribbler.live/2024/05/06/Promises-Async-Programming.html).

 A promise can have three states:
 - **Pending**: The initial state, where the promise has neither been fulfilled nor rejected.
 - **Fulfilled**: The operation completed successfully.
 - **Rejected**: The operation failed.